Refugees

 3. Stanza: A stanza is a poetic form of some lines.
 This poem has a single stanza comprising 24 verses in total.

-4. Repetition: It is a rhetorical device used to stress upon the main ideas such as “Share” which has been repeated several times in the poem.
+4. Repetition: It is a rhetorical device used to stress upon the main ideas such as “Share” which is repeated several times in the poem.

 Quotes to be Used